Top Candies of Each Decade from the 1900's to 2020's

 The 1990s introduced a new generation of candy enthusiasts to the extreme sour sensation of Warheads.
 These intensely tart candies challenged taste buds with their puckeringly sour exterior, followed by a sweet center, earning a dedicated following among thrill-seeking candy connoisseurs.

-2000s: Sour Patch Kids
+Popular Candies from the 2000's: Sour Patch Kids

 Originally introduced in the 1970s, Sour Patch Kids gained mainstream popularity in the 2000s, offering a perfect balance of sour and sweet flavors.
 These chewy, fruit-flavored candies became a go-to snack for movie nights, road trips, and anytime cravings for a tangy treat.